sinclairzx81/appex/readme.md

 <a name="wildcard_handlers" />
 ### wildcard handlers

 appex wildcard handlers allow for wildcard routing at a given module scope.
-In addition, wildcard handlers support 'typed' url argument mapping, as denoted by the parameter annotation.
+Wildcard handlers support 'typed' url argument mapping, as denoted by the arguments annotation.

+In addition, wildcard handlers also support optional arguments.
+As specific with TypeScript's ? syntax.

 appex wildcard handlers require the following signature:

 * name        - 'wildcard'
 * argument[0] - context
-* argument[n] - arguments to be mapped from the url
+* argument[n] - 1 or more arguments to be mapped from the url
 * returns     - void (optional)

 ```javascript